Attendance: Clerkship Level

 - to present academic work at national meetings (ordinarily allowed two days away from course activities, a travel day and the day of the presentation)

 - to participate in the residency interview process

 Excused absence request procedure:

-- The Associate/Assistant Dean for Students (or designee) will then upload the completed form approving or denying the excused absence and advising the student about related policies.
+- The Associate/Assistant Dean for Students (or designee) will then indicate their decision on the “Excused Absence Decision” fields, approving or denying the requested excused absence and advising the student about related policies.

 - Upon receiving the decision, the Office of Medical Student Education Curriculum Level Coordinator will notify the Clerkship Director and any other necessary course personnel of the approved absence.